bloominstituteoftechnology/ios-sprint-challenge-my-movies/README.md

 **Please read this entire README to make sure you understand what is expected of you before you begin.**

-This sprint challenge is designed to ensure that you are competent with the concepts taught throughout Sprint 4.

 In your solution, it is especially important that you follow best practices such as MVC and good, consistent code style.
 You will be scored on these aspects as well as the project requirements below.

 Begin by forking this repository.
 Clone your forked repository to your machine.
 Use the provided Xcode project in the repository as it contains starter code.
 Commit as appropriate while you work.
 Push your final project to GitHub, then create a pull request back to this original repository.